- Soil moisture sensors dirty or miscalibrated

 Calibrate Soil Moisture Sensors

 Clean soil moisture sensors with soft brush and recalibrate according to manufacturer instructions.
-Test sensors in dry and wet soil to ensure accurate readings.
+Test sensors in dry and wet soil to make sure accurate readings.
 Replace sensors if giving inconsistent data.

 Needed for this step